msalvimjr/webpage-dcc/content/_index.md

       text: '

       ### News

+      - Our paper [*"Measuring Information Leakage Using Generalized Gain Functions"*](https://ieeexplore.ieee.org/document/6266165)  has been awarded a [Test-of-Time Awards](https://www.ieee-security.org/CSFWweb/distinguished.html) (hopefully the webpage will be updated soon :-)) in the [37th IEEE Computer Security Foundations Symposium (CSF 2024)](https://csf2024.ieee-security.org/).

+      </br></br>

       - I am back at UFMG from a sabbatical year in 2023 as a visiting researcher/engineer to [Inria Saclay](https://www.inria.fr/en/inria-saclay-centre), France, to collaborate with the team of [Prof. Catuscia Palamidessi](http://www.lix.polytechnique.fr/~catuscia/).